Top 15 Venture Capital Firms Investing in Robotics

 Image of Davidovs Venture Collective - Top VCs in Robotics

-• Industries of focus: Artificial Intelligence, Robotics
+• Industries of focus: Artificial Intelligence (AI), Robotics, Angel Investment

-• Geographical presence: Based in Los Altos, California
+• Geographical presence: Los Altos, California

 • Founded: 2021

-• Portfolio size: Over 70 investments and 3 exits
+• Portfolio size: 74 investments

 You can refer to their website here.